 What Are the Challenges and Risks of Cloud Adoption in Insurance?

-According to EY’s survey, data security is one of the critical risks in the cloud, with 59 percent of respondents identifying it as their most serious concern.
-Other common concerns around cloud adoption for insurers are:
+According to EY’s survey, data security is one of the critical risks in the cloud; 59 percent of respondents identified it as their most serious concern.
+Other common concerns around cloud adoption for insurers include:

 - Compliance risk;

 - Regulatory risk;

 - ‘People risk,’ especially around lack of internal knowledge, skills, and capabilities.

 Insurers also worry about the risk of non-compliance with the European Union’s General Data Protection Regulation (GDPR) and other country-specific or regional laws.
 Respondents were also concerned about the risk of “vendor lock-in,” where a business is forced to continue using a product because switching to another cloud service provider is expensive.

 You can identify such risks early with a detailed cloud risk and security assessment.
 This assessment can help insurance firms to establish a robust cloud risk management framework to avoid the risks of cloud computing.